Last Updated on March 21, 2026 by James Hartley

 Q: Can I hire a Portugal employee using a UK employment contract?

 No. Portugal labor law requires a Portugal-compliant contract in Portuguese, governed by Portuguese jurisdiction.
 A UK contract is unenforceable in Portuguese courts.
-If the employee ever challenges terms, your UK contract provides zero protection.
-Deel generates the correct Portuguese contract automatically as part of the EOR setup.
+Deel generates the correct Portuguese contract automatically as part of EOR setup.

 Q: What if my Portugal employee wants to relocate to the UK later?

-Deel can transfer the employee from Portugal EOR to UK payroll for a €500 transfer fee over a 2-week process.
-Alternatively, if the employee needs UK right-to-work, you handle via a Skilled Worker visa (UK Home Office process, separate from the payroll question).
-Deel’s flexibility here is genuinely useful for startups whose team structures evolve.
+Deel can transfer the employee from Portugal EOR to UK payroll for a €500 fee over a 2-week process.
+Alternatively, if the employee needs UK right-to-work, you handle via a Skilled Worker visa (UK Home Office process).
+See UK Right to Work Guide 2026 for the full visa process.

 Q: Do I need to register for Portugal VAT?